 firectl list models

-2. Look under Deployed Model Refs to see if a Fireworks-owned deployment exists, e.g. accounts/fireworks/deployments/3c7a68b0
+and look under Deployed Model Refs to see if there exists a Fireworks-owned deployment (accounts/fireworks/deployments/{SOME_DEPLOYMENT_ID}) and Supports LoRA: true

-Tuning settings are specified when starting a fine-tuning job.
+Additional tuning settings are available when starting a fine-tuning job.
 All of the below settings are optional and will have reasonable defaults if not specified.
 For settings that affect tuning quality like epochs and learning rate, we recommend using default settings and only changing hyperparameters if results are not as desired.
 All tuning options must be specified via command line flags as shown in the below example:

 firectl create sftj \